 - Take in some board games to play with your child.

-- If reading is too much for your child, try listening to audiobooks or podcasts.
+- If reading is too much for your child, try listening to audiobooks, music or podcasts.

-- Use a tablet in creative ways, as well as just for playing games – playing games gets frustrating and boring after a while.
+- Use a tablet in creative ways, as well as just for playing games.
 Your child could record interviews with people around her, or make videos or a picture journal of her hospital stay.
 Older children can create animations, blogs or music.

 Looking after yourself

-Going to hospital is a stressful family experience.
-One of the best things you can do for your child is to look after your physical and mental health by eating well, finding ways to relax, and trying to get as much sleep as you can.
+You’ll be in better shape to care for your child in hospital and at home if you look after your own physical and mental health.
+You can do this by eating well, finding ways to relax, and trying to get as much sleep as you can.

-Here are some ways you can get the physical and mental rest you need:
+Here are some ways to get the physical and mental rest you need:

 - Speak with staff about when you can take a break, even if it’s just for 5-10 minutes to go for a walk or get a coffee.